FusionCache/docs/docs/keyvalue.md

 }
 ```

-Cache when the session starts:
+Cache when the session starts we cache the data:

 ```json
 {